Must do to take back control of your finances! 9 Steps

 It was hard for me because my previous job in Tahiti was on a luxury cruise ship and I was the guest relation and activities manager.

-But well, I used the "GET "and "YET" technique to help me get through that time.
+But well, I used the "GET "and "YET" techniques to help me get through that time.

 And sometimes, you gotta do what you have to do, whether you like it or not.